Detailed Guide to the Form 990

 Line 4.
 Number of states where property subject to conservation easement is located.

 Line 5.
-Whether the organization has a written policy regarding the periodic monitoring, inspection, violations and enforcement of the easements it holds.
-If the land trust answers yes to this question, it must summarize its policies in Part XIV (Supplemental Information).
+Whether the organization has a written policy regarding the periodic monitoring, inspection, handling of violations and enforcement of the easements it holds.
+If the land trust answers yes to this question, it must summarize its policies in Part XIII (Supplemental Information).
 Monitoring means that the land trust investigates the use or condition of the easement property to determine if the landowner is adhering to the restrictions imposed by the terms of the easement to ensure that the conservation purpose of the easement is being achieved.
 Inspection means an onsite visit to observe the property to carry out a monitoring purpose.
 Enforcement of an easement means action taken by the land trust after it discovers a violation to compel a property owner to adhere to the terms of the easement, including communications with the landowner to explain his or her obligations with respect to the easement, arbitration or litigation.

 For more information see Practices 11C and 11E of Land Trust Standards and Practices.

 Line 6.
 Staff or volunteer hours devoted to monitoring, inspecting and enforcing easements during the year.

 Line 7.
 Amount of expenses incurred in monitoring, inspecting and enforcing easements during the year.

 Line 8.
 Whether façade easements acquired after August 17, 2006 satisfy the special rules with respect to buildings in registered historic districts [see 170(h)(4)(B)(i) and170(h)(4)(B)(ii)].

 Line 9.
 How the organization reports conservation easements in its revenue and expense statement and balance sheet (see below).